Achumile-Kondile/Flask-CRUD-app/README.md

 ### 1. index.html – Home Page (User List)
 ![Homepage](images/index.html.png)

-The homepage displays all users in a table.
-Each row has "Update" and "Delete" buttons.
-It uses Jinja templating to render user data passed from `app.py`.
----
+This is the main page of the app.
+It displays a list of all users with their names, along with options to edit or delete each user.
+There's also a link to navigate to the add user form.
+The data is rendered using Jinja templating.

 ### 2. update.html – Update Existing User
 ![Update Page](images/update.html.png)

-This page shows a pre-filled form with the user’s current details.
-It allows editing and submits updated info via POST to `/update/<user_id>`.
+This page shows a form with the selected user's current name pre-filled.
+Users can edit the name and submit the form to update the information via a POST request.
+A "Back" link is provided to return to the homepage.
----

 ### 3. App.py – The Flask Application Logic
 ![App Py](images/app.py.png)

-This is the heart of the app.
-It imports Flask, defines the routes, and handles the logic for displaying, creating, updating, and deleting users.
-Key routes include `/`, `/create`, `/update/<id>`, and `/delete/<id>`.
----
+This is the core of the application.
+It initializes Flask, stores user data in memory using a list, and defines all routes:

+- `/` – Displays the list of users.
+- `/create` – Shows a form and handles submission for adding a new user.
+- `/update/<id>` – Displays a form with the user’s current name and allows updating it.
+- `/delete/<id>` – Deletes the selected user.

+All views are rendered with HTML templates using Jinja, and data is passed between routes via Flask.

 ### 4.  create.html – Add New User Form
 ![Create Page](images/create.html.png)

-This page includes a form to input a new user's name and email.
-On submission, the data is sent to the `/create` route to add the user to the list.
+This page displays a simple form with a single input field for the user's name.
+When submitted, the form sends a POST request to add the new user.
+It also includes a link to return to the homepage.
----

 ### 5.  style.css – Styling the App
 ## Style Preview 1